 Free Wi-Fi is available to the public throughout most of the terminal area.

 It takes approximately 10 hours 55 minutes to fly to San Francisco from the UK.

 The IATA airport code for San Francisco Airport is SFO.
 This will appear on your ticket.

-The average temperature of San Francisco in March is 19°C.
+The average temperature of San Francisco in August is 24°C.